qSharpy/digital-health-assistant/README.md

 Install https://www.python.org/ftp/python/3.6.5/python-3.6.5-amd64.exe
 python -m pip install --upgrade pip
 pip install tensorflow keras nltk numpy pandas OR from requirements.txt (if using venv)

-sudo pip install tensorflowjs
-convert h5 to tfjs format:
-tensorflowjs_converter --input_format keras path/to/my_model.h5 path/to/tfjs_target_dir
+After training, upload everyting in the ai/intent_classification/data folder to Firebase Storage
 A first version of the models is already uploaded to Firebase Storage.